-"As well as that, we're looking at emergency preparedness at all marae to see where the gaps are, what needs to be brought into the mix and what training people need.
-The goal is to have a network of teams that provide an iwi response in a disaster as part of a wider Civil Defence Emergency Management plan for the future," Wallace says.
+"As well as that, we're looking at emergency preparedness at all marae to see where the gaps are, what needs to be brought into the mix and what training around New Zealand in the future.

-Mark Solomon hopes this experience will help Māori communities around New Zealand in the future.
 "It took us about eight days to break into the process after the quake, not because of any resistance, but because there was no avenue for Ngāi Tahu to enter the upper levels of the decision-making.
 How do we make it run smoothly next time?
 We drew the short straw this time but disasters can happen anywhere."